tim-roberts1/tva/website/docs/design/button.md

 - Default
   - Lower emphasis actions that are optional or secondary to the primary action
   - Actions that are important but not primary
-  - Alternative, secondary action
   - Use for something that happens on the current page
 - Danger
   - For use on any destructive action, leading to loss of data or progress for the user.

-### Style

-- Outline
-  - Default style used for buttons that are not the primary action.
 - Text
   - Lowest priority actions
   - Don't distract from nearby content
   - Use for the lowest emphasis
   - Use alone where content must be emphasized
   - Use when multiple actions appear and a low-emphasis action is needed

-- Icon
+### Icon buttons

 - Take actions and make choices that are clearly indicated by a single icon
 - Circle
   - Use when alone, as a floating action button or
 - Square
   - Reserved for buttons that are used alongside of form fields or links

 ### Sizes

 - L (default)
   - The default button size conforms to standard tap target sizes without a larger interactive area needed surrounding it.
-- M
+- S
   - Use in condensed areas and smaller widgets when aligned with adjacent medium-sized form controls.

 ### Use cases